ijmad/discod/README.md

 # discod
-Lightweight DNS-based service discovery for docker-based development environments
+Lightweight DNS-based service discovery for docker-based development environments.
+An improvement on the functionality built in to docker because it's *live*, i.e. it doesn't need machines to pick up changes to `/etc/hosts` or `/etc/resolv.conf` or be restarted, because this is being done inside the DNS server.
+Plus eventually, I plan to add some features to set it apart from the default networking docker provides.

 ## What is this thing